Professional Standards and the Process of Certification

 A successful candidate will demonstrate all of the competencies individually, in addition to showing a solid personal and professional integration of the competencies as a whole.
 Finally, it should be understood that MTAI’s certification process is only available to candidates who have completed their music-thanatology education.

 The standards listed below are the foundational items in the certification process.
 The full list of requirements and an extensive description of the certification process (a 20-page PDF) is available upon request.
-For further information, please use the contact form
+For further information, hop over to the Contact Form, and direct an inquiry to the Certification Team.

 Standards for MTAI Certification